Holiday inspiration currently loading...

 Days Two and Three – Out and About in Penzance and St Ives

 Two of Cornwall’s beautifully contrasting destinations await exploration.
 On your doorstep, you’ll find windswept Penzance with its Victorian promenade and arcades, subtropical oasis Morrab Gardens, historic, legendary fortress St Michael’s Mount and the extraordinary spectacle of cliffside Minack Theatre.

 And just 35 minutes north by train, dazzling St Ives delivers world-class beaches, a maze of cobbled streets and alleyways featuring every type of shopping and dining, the award-winning Tate Gallery and a uniquely Cornish atmosphere.

 Day Four – Take to the Air for the Isles of Scilly

-After breakfast, we’ll lay on a 15-minute taxi-ride to the tiny airport at Land’s End.
+After breakfast, take a taxi to the tiny airport at Land’s End.
 Here, board a Twin Otter aircraft for the thrilling 26-mile flight to the UK’s south-western extreme, the evocative Isles of Scilly.
 You’ll enjoy expansive views of the edges of the Cornish coast at take-off, and in no time see the clutch of Scilly islands hoving into view, seemingly sprinkled from nowhere in the bright blue Atlantic ocean.
 Landing at St Mary’s Airport, you’ll be met by a vehicle from your hotel and whisked to ‘capital’ Hugh Town for two nights in a hilltop castle.

 Your accommodation in Hugh Town